lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program1.md

 Aaron Ciechanover of Technion - Israel Institute of Technology won in 2004
 ```

+### Hints

-Note that there are some special character in some names that may not display
+* Note that there are some special character in some names that may not display
 correctly.
 Don't worry about that.
+* There is code for selection sort on an array of `int`s in `/public/classwork/week7/mon/solution.c` that
+you can use as a reference for sorting.

 ## Grading - 100 points
 **If your code does not compile, has a runtime error on the sample input,